hundeo:

 Pharaoh dog 2

-Originating from Malta, this elegant hunting dog, whose noble appearance is reminiscent of the Egyptian god Anubis, is considered an ancestor of the Spanish Podencos, which, like the Pharaoh's Hound, are also used for hunting rabbits.
-He has short smooth coat in reddish tones, light pigments, prick ears and a long muzzle.
-He is a fast runner and has an overall graceful appearance.
-Since the recognized pedigree dog is really very rare, prices of 6000 euros are not uncommon.
+Originating in Malta, this elegant hunting dog, whose noble appearance is reminiscent of the Egyptian god Anubis, is considered the ancestor of the Spanish Podenco, which, like the Pharaoh's Hound, is also used to hunt rabbits.
+It has a short, smooth coat with reddish tones, light pigmentation, pricked ears and a long muzzle.
+It is a fast runner and has an overall graceful appearance.
+Since the recognized pedigree dog is really rare, prices of 6000 USD are not uncommon.

 1. Tibet Mastiff